Tomisin777/cardiovascular-disease-prediction/README.md

 # Cardiovascular Disease Prediction

-A machine learning project that predicts cardiovascular disease risk using clinical patient data.
-This project compares multiple classification algorithms and demonstrates proper ML evaluation techniques including comprehensive metrics, ROC analysis, and threshold optimization.
+This project explores how machine learning can be applied to predict cardiovascular disease using patient health data.
+Built as a personal learning exercise, it combines data preprocessing, feature engineering, and model comparison to translate classroom concepts into a real-world biomedical challenge.
+Beyond the code, it reflects my curiosity about how data-driven approaches can support early diagnosis and personalized care in cardiovascular health.

 ## Project Overview